 “Getting ahead of the compliance eight-ball before the end of the year can save time and stress.”

-For most of us, the end of October and beginning of November is the swan song of autumn – the last few weeks to enjoy pumpkin-spiced everything and the colors of fall before winter arrives.
-If you’re an HR professional, however, you’re focus is probably elsewhere: everywhere you turn, there’s another compliance requirement you need to meet.
+For most of us, the end of October and beginning of November is the swan song of autumn – the last few weeks to enjoy pumpkin-spiced everything and the colors of fall before winter is truly here.
+If you’re an HR professional, however, you’re focus is probably a bit different this time of year: everywhere you turn, there’s another compliance requirement you need to ensure is met by a looming deadline.

 There’s a lot of ground to cover with compliance, even if you were just to address regulations outside of health care.
-Throw open enrollment into the mix and your HR department has its work cut out from now until year-end (and beyond).
-Which is why having a comprehensive year-end checklist – one that includes each regulatory requirement and actionable steps for staying on top of these compliance obligations – can be extremely helpful in keeping your team on track.
-Here are a few areas you want to be sure to include on your checklist:
+Add open enrollment most likely being in full swing right now and your HR department has its work cut out for it.
+Which is why having a comprehensive year-end compliance checklist – one that addresses each regulatory requirement ranging from employee benefits to work authorization and includes actionable steps for staying on top of these compliance obligations – can be extremely helpful in keeping your team on track.
+Here are a few of the focus areas you’ll need to cover.

 Addressing open enrollment and benefit plan participation